- What is a convenience store?

 Convenience store numbers

 N.B.
 Forecourt joint ventures are sites operated jointly by an oil company and a retailer.

 These are subtracted from the total to avoid double counting

 Source: IGD Research and William Reed Business Media, 2015

 What is the sector worth and how well is it performing?

-Social and economic changes are still helping to deliver growth in the convenience market.
+Social and economic changes are still helping to drive the convenience channel.
 Changes such as smaller household sizes, longer working hours, and reducing food waste are playing to the strengths of convenience stores as shoppers look to shop 'for tonight' or for the next couple of days.